armyoftanks/smart-contract-TS/README.md

    npx hardhat
    ```

-9. **Write Smart Contract**:
+9. **Enter virtual environment and write Smart Contract**:
    Use Vyper to write your ERC-721 smart contract.
-Place the `.vy` file in the `contracts` directory of your Hardhat project.
+Place the `.vy` file in the `contracts` directory of your Hardhat project outside of the virtual environment.

 10. **Compile and Deploy**:
     Use Hardhat to compile and deploy your contract.
 Update the deployment scripts in the `scripts` directory to match your contract's deployment.